jayendraakhil/Device-Network-Signal-Strength-Analysis/README.md

 2.To Identify key factors that contribute to a device's performance.

-3.To propose a plan to optimize the usage of these four devices.
+3.To propose a plan to optimize the usage of these three devices.